introdh/intro-dh-klim96/ReadingResponses.md

 > UNCLEAR: "The distant reason for these choices lies in my Marxist formation, which was profoundly influnced by Galvano DellaVolpe, and enailed therefore (in principle, if not always in practice) a great respect for the scientific spirit."

-With this sentence, I lost Moretti's interpretation of "distant"; what makes the reasoning for this distant?
+With this sentence, I lost Moretti's interpretation of "distant."
+What makes the reasoning for this distant?

 #### Schutlz Reading
 > AHA!: "O.K., he means the protagonist is the character with the smallest average degree of separation from the others, 'the center of the network.'"